 - de Ruiter, Peter (in progress).
 Hydrodynamic controls on sedimentation with Tauranga Harbour.

-- Norris, Ben (in progress).
+- Norris, Ben (2019).
 Hydrodynamics and morphodynamics of flows within mangrove swamps in the Mekong Delta.

 - Bredin-Grey, Holly (2016).
 Changes in flow and sediment trapping caused by bioturbating macrofauna (austrahelice crassa).